-- 7.3.1 Between WTSAs, and after development of proposed Questions (see 7.1 above), there are two possible methods of approving new or revised Questions, as set out in 7.3.2 or 7.3.3 below. - 7.3.2 New or revised Questions may be approved by a study group if consensus at the study group meeting is achieved.
-In addition, some Member States and Sector Members (normally at least four) have to commit themselves to support the work, e.g. by contributions, provision of Rapporteurs or editors and/or hosting of meetings.
-The names of the supporting Sector Member organizations should be recorded in the meeting report. - a) The proposed Question shall be adopted and have the same status as Questions approved at a WTSA. - b) The Director shall notify the results by circular. - 7.3.3 Alternatively, if consensus of the study group to approve a new or revised Question is not achieved, the study group may request consultation of the Member States. - a) The Director of TSB shall request Member States to notify him/her within two months whether they approve or do not approve the proposed new or revised Question. - b) The proposed Question shall be adopted, and have the same status as Questions approved at a WTSA, if: - a simple majority of all the Member States responding are in agreement; and - at least ten replies are received. - c) The Director of TSB shall notify the results of the consultation by circular.
-(See also 8.2.) - 7.3.4 Between WTSAs, the periodic meetings of TSAG will review the work programme of ITU-T and recommend revisions as necessary. - 7.3.5 In particular, TSAG will consider any new and revised Questions to determine whether a proposed new or revised Question is in line with the mandate of the study group.
+- 7.2.1 Between WTSAs, and after development of proposed Questions (see 7.1 above), there are two possible methods of approving new or revised Questions, as set out in 7.2.2 or 7.2.3 below. - 7.2.2 New or revised Questions may be approved by a study group if consensus at the study group meeting is achieved.
+In addition, some Member States and Sector Members (normally at least four) have to commit themselves to support the work, e.g. by contributions, provision of rapporteurs or editors and/or hosting of meetings.
+The names of the supporting Sector Member organizations should be recorded in the meeting report. - a) The proposed Question shall be adopted and have the same status as Questions approved at a WTSA. - b) The Director of TSB shall notify the results by circular. - 7.2.3 Alternatively, if consensus of the study group to approve a new or revised Question is not achieved, the study group may request consultation of the Member States. - a) The Director shall request Member States to notify him/her within two months whether they approve or do not approve the proposed new or revised Question. - b) The proposed Question shall be adopted, and have the same status as Questions approved at a WTSA, if: - a simple majority of all the Member States responding are in agreement; and - at least ten replies are received. - c) The Director shall notify the results of the consultation by circular.
+(See also 8.2.) - 7.2.4 Between WTSAs, the periodic meetings of TSAG will review the work programme of ITU-T and recommend revisions as necessary.

+7.2.5 In particular, TSAG will review any new and revised Questions to determine whether a proposed new or revised Question is in line with the mandate of the study group.
+TSAG may then endorse the text of any new and revised Questions and note the text of any new and revised Questions already approved.